Playstyle & Rotation

 Another thing a lot of people seem to struggle with is when and how to apply DoTs in multi-target situations, and there are a few rules that can be followed to make this easier.

 Rule 1: Try to always apply your DoTs BEFORE going into your cooldown windows.
-Having everything ready and applied before you cast your Void Eruption will not only stop you from wasting globals inside your cooldowns reapplying dots, it will always keep getting extended by Void Bolt.
+Having everything ready and applied before you cast your Voidform will stop you from wasting globals inside your cooldowns reapplying dots

 Also always try to reapply your DoTs inside the pandemic window as much as you can, this reduces the amount of times you have to reapply them during an encounter.